UKCloud/documentation/articles/managed-services/man-ref-defaults.md

 With Managed Monitoring as a Service, our Cloud Operations team monitors your devices, receiving and reacting to any abnormal events, only escalating those events that genuinely require your attention.

 When we first provision the service, we set it up with default thresholds for the devices you've selected to monitor, unless you specified different thresholds in your initial request.
 At any time, you can raise a Service Request, via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal, to change these thresholds and other service configuration details.
-For more details about how to do this, see [*How to update managed monitoring settings*](man-monitoring-how-update-settings.md).
+For more details about how to do this, see [*How to change your service configuration for Managed Monitoring as a Service*](man-monitoring-how-change-config.md).

 This article provides information about the default monitoring thresholds and alerting procedures.